 Mogens Glistrup was considered a controversial Danish politician in the late 1990s.
 During a debate show broadcasted on live television in 1997, Glistrup stated that “no one has explained what kind of world crime Muhamedanism [Islam] is,” and “anyone who has studied Muhamedanism know that they are only here to ingratiate themselves until they are strong enough to execute us.”
-He went further as to Muslims in Denmark “must go” because they pose real danger.
+He went further as to say that Muslims in Denmark “must go” because they pose real danger.

 The government later charged him with violating Section 266(b) of Denmark’s Criminal Code, which imposes a fine or maximum of two-year imprisonment against “[a]ny person who, publicly or with the intention of wider dissemination, makes a statement or imparts other information by which a group of people are threatened, insulted or degraded on account of their race, colour, national or ethnic origin, religion, or sexual inclination.”